VasilisNeokosmidis/Camping_Project_2D_Unity/README.md

 1. Open Bash.
 2. Change Directory to the one you will store the game files.
-3. Execute the following commands in order:
+3. Execute the following command:

    git clone https://github.com/VasilisNeokosmidis/Camping_Project_2D_Unity.git

-   git lfs install

-   git lfs pull

-5. Open Unity Hub and go to  Add --> Add project from disk.
+6. Open Unity Hub and go to  Add --> Add project from disk.
-6. Add the folder of the clone repo.
+7. Add the folder of the clone repo.
-7. Open the project from Unity Hub.
+8. Open the project from Unity Hub.

 2. Unity